vtereshkov/umka-lang/doc/lang.md

 (1) Sorts the dynamic array `d` in ascending order as determined by the `compare` function.
 This function should return a negative number when `a^ < b^`, a positive number when `a^ > b^` and zero when `a^ == b^`.

 (2) Sorts the dynamic array `d` in ascending or descending order as determined by the `ascending` flag.
-The type `T` should be either a type for which the `<` operator is defined, or a structure type that has a field named `fieldName` and the `<` operator is defined for the type of this field.
+The type `T` should be either a comparable type, or a structure type that has a field named `fieldName` of a comparable type.
 Generally performs faster than (1).

 ```
 fn len(a: ([...]T | []T | map[K]T | str)): int